Joseph P. Kennedy II

 Joseph Patrick Kennedy II (born September 24, 1952) is an American businessman, Democratic politician, and a member of the Kennedy family.
-He is a son of former United States Senator Robert F. Kennedy and Ethel Kennedy, and he is also a nephew of former U.S. President John F. Kennedy.
+He is the eldest son of former U.S. Senator Robert F. Kennedy and Ethel Kennedy, and he is a nephew of former U.S. President John F. Kennedy and former U.S. Senator Ted Kennedy.

-He served as a member of the United States House of Representatives from the 8th congressional district of Massachusetts from 1987 to 1999.
+Kennedy served as a member of the United States House of Representatives from the 8th congressional district of Massachusetts from 1987 to 1999.
 In 1979 he founded and, until he was elected to the U.S. House, led Citizens Energy Corporation, a non-profit energy company which provides heating oil to low-income and elderly families in Massachusetts.
-Since 1999, Kennedy has continued to lead Citizens Energy, which has now become a leader in green energy development.